 Transportation & Infrastructure

 In Washington state, transportation means jobs.
 We cannot have a big league economy with a little league infrastructure.
-As a senior member of the House Transportation and Infrastructure Committee, I am working hard to make investments in our roads, bridges, highways and transit to relieve congestion, improve safety and spur economic growth in local communities.
+As the top Democrat on the House Transportation and Infrastructure Committee, I am working hard to make investments in our roads, bridges, highways and transit to relieve congestion, improve safety and spur economic growth in local communities.
 Businesses need to be able to trust in reliable access to markets and Washingtonians need to be assured of their safety during daily travel.

 Federal investment in Washington’s infrastructure is critical to sustaining and building on the state’s economic growth and putting folks in the Pacific Northwest to work.
 In 2015, Congress passed a five-year transportation bill, and I pushed to make sure the bill included Northwest Washington’s transportation priorities, like robust federal funding for ferryboats, transit, bike and pedestrian infrastructure.

 The Pacific Northwest is the aerospace capital of the world, and I am committed to ensuring the United States invests in our aviation future.
 Aviation manufacturing and maintenance are powerful economic engines, and mean jobs in Northwest Washington.
 I will continue to support the growth and safety of our country’s aviation industry.

 Roads, Bridges, Highways and Transit

 Introduced the Transportation Investment Generating Economic Recovery for Cities Underfunded Because of Size (TIGER CUBS) Act of 2017 to set-aside 20 percent of the federal funds for smaller and medium-sized cities made available through the TIGER grant program (now known as the BUILD program).
 This bill would allow cities like Oak Harbor, Mountlake Terrace, Sedro-Woolley and Lynden to compete for federal transportation funding on a level playing field.